openrewrite/rewrite-docs/reference/faq.md

 {% endtab %}
 {% endtabs %}

+## Is it possible to apply recipes on a step-by-step basis (pausing after certain recipes, so smaller commits can be made)?

+This question comes up a lot with bigger migration recipes such as the [Migrate to Java 17 recipe](/reference/recipes/java/migrate/upgradetojava17.md).
+Before we dive into the options you have, it's important to note that OpenRewrite recipes are highly hierarchical in nature.
+When you execute the Java 17 recipe, you're actually executing 180 individual migration recipes.
+Some of these recipes are partial steps, that by themselves, would not make sense.
+Consider, for instance, how different recipes change imports versus add a dependency; you'd need both for the change to make sense, and committing just a part of that would lead to failing intermediate steps.

+This nuance is why we don't support intermediate steps to commit results; it would simply be too much to handle feasibly.
+Furthermore, we'd have to write out to disk repeatedly, which would slow the migration down even more.

+That being said, there are two things you can do:

+1. You can run individual parts of the hierarchy.
+For instance, the [Migrate to Java 17 recipe](/reference/recipes/java/migrate/upgradetojava17.md) contains the [Migrate to Java 11 recipe](/reference/recipes/java/migrate/java8tojava11.md), which contains the [Migrate to Java 8 recipe](/reference/recipes/java/migrate/upgradetojava8.md).
+You could run each of those child recipes and commit the results - which would limit the number of changes being done at a time.

+2. You can also use [Preconditions](/reference/yaml-format-reference.md#preconditions) to limit the changes to a particular [source set](/reference/recipes/java/search/hassourceset.md) or [set of files](/reference/recipes/findsourcefiles.md).

+Using these two approaches together in separate runs means you can likely create something that's feasible to review.

+Worth noting, though, is that each recipe run will need to build up the Lossless Semantic Tree (LST) – which can take some time (especially for larger projects).
+If you'd like to speed that up, you can have a look at [Moderne](https://www.moderne.io/) where we allow you to use precomputed LSTs.

 ## I'm getting `java.lang.OutOfMemoryError: Java heap space` when running OpenRewrite.

 You can either increase the size of the Java heap or build and run recipes with the [Moderne CLI](https://docs.moderne.io/).